ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

 At this point, we have two application servers with separate IP addresses.
 They might even not be visible on the public Internet if you choose to only provision Private Network Uplink.
 Adding a Load Balancer in front of these servers will make the application public.
 The load balancer will also hide the underlying infrastructure to the users.
 The Load Balancer will monitor the health of the application servers and dispatch incoming requests to healthly servers.

-1. Go to the catalog to create a [Load Balancer](https://console.bluemix.net/catalog/infrastructure/ibm-bluemix-load-balancer)
+1. Go to the catalog to create a [IBM Bluemix Load Balancer](https://console.bluemix.net/catalog/infrastructure/ibm-bluemix-load-balancer)
-1. In the **Plan** step, select the same data center as *app1* and *app2*
+2. In the **Plan** step, select the same data center as *app1* and *app2*
-1. In **Network Settings**,
+3. In **Network Settings**,
    1. Select the same subnet as the one where *app1* and *app2* where provisioned
-   1. Use the default IBM system pool for the load balancer public IP.
+   2. Use the default IBM system pool for the load balancer public IP.
-1. In **Basic**,
+4. In **Basic**,
    1. Name the load balancer, e.g. **app-lb-1**
-   1. Keep the default protocol configuration - by default the load balancer is configured for HTTP.
+   2. Keep the default protocol configuration - by default the load balancer is configured for HTTP.
       SSL protocol is supported with your own certificates.
 Refer to [Import your SSL certificates in the load balancer](https://knowledgelayer.softlayer.com/procedure/access-ssl-certificates-screen)
       {: tip}
-1. In **Server Instances**, add *app1* and *app2* servers
+5. In **Server Instances**, add *app1* and *app2* servers
-1. Complete the wizard
+6. Complete the wizard

 ### Change wordpress configuration to use the load balancer URL